blab/blotter/blog/_posts/2023-07-21-2023-nextstrain-hiring.md

 - Proficiency with version control and software development best practices
 - Excellent written and verbal communication skills
 - Motivation to learn and collaborate within an existing team's practices

+To apply for this position, please go to the [official HHMI listing](https://hhmi.wd1.myworkdayjobs.com/en-US/External/job/Software-Engineer-II--Bedford-Lab_R-2176).